ismaelestalayo/ismaelestalayo.github.io/_projects/CryptoTracker.md

 		</picture>
 		<div class="project_explanation">
 			<h1>Detailed portfolio manager</h1>
-			<h5>Examine the performance of your investments one by one with a detailed view, and save a backup to the
+			<h5>Examine the performance of each of your investments with a detailed view, and keep them safe by creating backups.</h5>
-				cloud to have all your devices synced.</h5>
 		</div>
 	</div>
 	<div class="project-descr">